crowdresearch/daemo/README.md

 # Crowdsource Platform - Crowdresearch HCI Stanford

-This is a Django 1.8 app using a MySQL database that can be deployed to Heroku.
+This is a Django 1.8 app using a Postgres database that can be deployed to Heroku.

 ### Setup